yulexun/2024uselectionprediction/README.md

 ## Note

-This R project is setup with Positron.
+This R project is setup with [Positron](https://positron.posit.co/), the new IDE by Posit PBC.
 The properties of this project is stored in `/renv/settings.json`.
 You can run
 ```sh
 renv::restore()